Quick Start

 Step 2 — Annotate your record class

-Create a plain Java class, annotate it with @Record, and place a @Field annotation on each getter method.
+Create a plain Java class, annotate it with @Record, and add @Field to each field or getter method.

 import com.ancientprogramming.fixedformat4j.annotation.Field;